 Over the years, plenty of other major corporations have joined Gatorade in sponsoring Legion Baseball.
 In the 1940s, Ford Motor Co. dealers supplied uniforms for local teams.
-Diamond Sports recently signed on as a sponsor, and Baseball Factory has agreed to scout Legion players with big-league aspirations.
+Diamond Sports signed on as the "Official Baseball of the American Legion World Series."

 A prestigious pedigree